vikas-trivedi01/Learn-with-me/JS/advance/closures.md

 ## Introduction

-- Closures are collection of functions and variables which belongs to outer function's scope.
+- Closure is collection of functions and lexical environment which belongs to outer function's scope.
 - Closures use lexical environment of function they are defined in.
 - Closures are created every time, when a function call.
+- Closures retains it's lexical environment variables even if executed outside where the closures are defined;
 - Closures use lexical scoping , which describes parser to parse variables from a function and lexical means that the closures use use variables of the function they are defined in.
 - Closures provides encapsulation and state management.